erdosenn/cypress_avocado_tests/README.md

 # Cypress Avocado Tests

-Repository contains comprehensive E2E and API test automation suite built with Cypress and TypeScript for testing online store functionality.
+Repository contains a comprehensive E2E and API test automation suite built with Cypress and TypeScript for testing online store functionality.

 ## 📋 Table of Contents